Chapter 19.142

 (6) Variances may be issued for nonresidential buildings in very limited circumstances to allow a lesser degree of floodproofing than watertight or dry floodproofing, where it can be determined that such action will have low damage potential, complies with all other variance criteria except subsection (1) of this section and otherwise complies with FWRC 19.142.110(1) and (3), and 19.142.120.

-(7) Any applicant to whom a variance is granted shall be given written notice that the permitted structure will be built with its lowest floor below the base flood elevation and that the cost of flood insurance will be commensurate with the increased risk.
+(7) Any applicant to whom a variance is granted shall be given written notice over the signature of the director that the issuance of a variance to construct a structure that will be built with its lowest floor below the base flood elevation will result in increased premium rates for flood insurance up to amounts as high as $25.00 for every $100.00 of insurance coverage and that such construction below the BFE increases risks to life and property.

 19.142.110 Provisions for flood hazard reduction.